hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine.html.markdown

 -> **NOTE:** If your certificate is stored in Azure Key Vault - this can be sourced from the `secret_id` property on the `azurerm_key_vault_certificate` resource.

-* `certificate_store` - (Required, on windows machines) Specifies the certificate store on the Virtual Machine where the certificate should be added to, such as `My`.
+* `certificate_store` - (Optional) (Required, on windows machines) Specifies the certificate store on the Virtual Machine where the certificate should be added to, such as `My`.

 ---